PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 | | | |

 Platinum (exclusive) $10,000+; Gold (2) $5,000; Silver $2,000+; Bronze $500
-In cash or in kind
-Banners on site and logos in social media

-Your brands will be exposed to 50,000 visitors that day and also reach Oregon Chinese community at large via social media.
+Your brands will be exposed to 50,000 visitors that day and more after in the news, also reach Oregon Chinese community at large via social media.

 | Benefits | Platinum | Gold | Silver | Bronze | Contributor |
 | --- | --- | --- | --- | --- | --- |